Turn in the New Testament to II Corinthians 5:7-10.

 Leviticus 4:27 If anyone of the common people sins unintentionally by doing something against any of the commandments of the Lord in anything which ought not to be done, and is guilty,

 Consider the possible effects of such a sin.
-How many deaths have occurred where the person may say, “I did not mean for that to happen,” and yet something very serious occurred.
-For example, a person is driving along, not concentrating on what they are doing and they drift through neglect into oncoming traffic smashing into another car and killing them.
-“I didn’t mean to do it,” but it happened though and somebody ended up dead.
+How many deaths have occurred where the person may say, “I did not mean for that to happen,” and yet something very serious occurred?
+For example, a person is driving along, not concentrating on what he is doing and he drifts, through neglect, into oncoming traffic, smashing into another car and killing the occupant.
+“I didn’t mean to do it,” but it happened, though, and somebody ended up dead.

 Often that is caused by what?
 Carelessness caused by neglect of responsibility.
 Very few people ever actually, deliberately try to do that.
 We call them accidents.
 How many people have been killed because one driver’s attention was diverted by a cell phone?